alexander-at-github/rti/README.md

 ### Installing

-Create a build directory
+Create a build directory:
 ````
 cd <rti-base-directory>
 mkdir build
 cd build
 ````
-The following commands download and build Boost, OCE, Gmsh, TBB, and Embree in the folder `<rti-base-directory>/dependencies`.
-You need to build them only once.
+The following commands will download and build Boost, OCE, Gmsh, TBB, and Embree in the folder `<rti-base-directory>/dependencies`.
+This may take some time.
+You need to build them only once:
 ````
 cmake ..
 cmake --build . --target boost-external